 Club rules & safety codes

-1. On first joining in the Club, Members are deemed to agree to be bound by the BMFA Handbook, and PPMFC Club Rules and Safety Codes.
+1. On first joining the club, members are deemed to agree to be bound by the BMFA Handbook, PPMFC club rules and safety codes.

-5. A fire extinguisher is to be on the flight line at all times when petrol or turbine engine models are being operated.
+5. A fire extinguisher is to be on the flight line at all times when turbine engine models are being operated.

 6. Dogs are not permitted on the flying sites unless on a leash.

-7. Flying is only permitted on all Club flying sites between 09:00hrs and sunset on weekdays and Saturdays, and 10:00hrs and sunset on Sundays.
-At Kayte Lane this may be further restricted by local events, e.g., the presence of school children Gymkhanas etc.
+7. Flying is only permitted on all club flying sites between 09:00hrs and sunset on weekdays and Saturdays, 10:00hrs and sunset on Sundays.
+IC models and turbines are prohibited after 17:30hrs at Seven Bends.
+At Kayte Lane this may be further restricted by local events, e.g., the presence of school children, gymkhanas etc.